CS130-W20/team-A7/README.md

 npm install
 npm start
 ```
+Note: If you encounter any errors about dependencies not being found, run the command "npm install [name_of_thing] and try again
 # Testing

 Tests can be found within folders for each component that is tested.
 Please see our report for more information.